What, if any, options exist to pursue legal psychedelic experiences? Can you experience these profound realms without fear of persecution or arrest?

 There are at least four legal ways that someone can have legal psychedelic experiences.
 I am not recommending anyone do any of these things.
 Nor am I suggesting that any of these are good ideas.
 I just want to present some options and the associated risks.
 Thus making informed decisions easier.

 One risk that is true of all these options is that you might not have a community.
 You might not have people you can talk to for support, who understand what you’ve been through.
 When you can’t talk about your experiences to anyone it can be difficult to keep those insights with you afterwards.
 If this is the case, reaching out to a professional with education, experience, and training in providing psychedelic harm reduction and integration might be a good option.
-You can also search for a local psychedelic integration group; here is a good list.
+You can also search for a local psychedelic integration group – here is a good list.

 Option One for Legal Psychedelic Experiences: Join A Clinical Trial

 The first option is to join a research study.
 There are several active clinical trials investigating psychedelic-assisted psychotherapy.
-Said trials are using MDMA, psilocybin, and LSD (and observational studies tracking use of ibogaine and ayahuasca).
+These trials are using MDMA, psilocybin, and LSD (and observational studies tracking use of ibogaine and ayahuasca).
 This option is great because you know who to talk to, what’s going to happen, and what you’re taking.
 Research scientists think about the process of informed consent every day.
 The substances they use have known potency and purity, verified by independent lab testing.
 They have policies and procedures for every kind of risk you can think of.
 These studies are FDA and DEA approved.
 There are no legal risks for you.

 It’s easy to find these studies.
 Simply go to clinicaltrials.gov and search for them.
 Every medical research study involving human subjects conducted in the United States requires registration.
 By registering to their study on this website, they’re able to send regular updates on how the study is progressing.
 Many researchers outside the US register their trials here as well.
 You can search by keywords like psilocybin and you can filter by state or view a map.
 The information is easily accessible, and they have contact information.
 You can see who to call or email to learn more.